nodegui/svelte-nodegui/docs_src/content/docs/01-getting-started.md

 ### Advanced Install

-To compile your apps for distribution, you will need to setup your system for local compilation.
+To compile your apps for distribution, you will need to set up your system for local compilation.

 Svelte-Native runs on top of an unmodified NativeScript platform.
 Installation instructions for your operating system can be found in the [Native Script Guide](https://docs.nativescript.org/start/quick-setup).